clewis93454/react-coding-challenges/chatter/README.md

 # Chatter Coding Challenge 🤖 &nbsp; ![hard](https://img.shields.io/badge/-Hard-red) ![time](https://img.shields.io/badge/%E2%8F%B0-60m-blue)
 &nbsp;
-# Goals / Outcomes ✨
-- To test knowledge of using sockets (socket.io) and events
-- Understanding of callbacks, hooks and function references

-&nbsp;
-# Pre-requisites ✅
-None

-&nbsp;
 # Requirements 📖
 Most of the work needs to be done in the `Messages` components.